 San Francisco (SFO) Centurion Lounge Expansion

 San Francisco's lounge will roughly double in size and measure in at nearly 16,000-square-feet.
 Amex will expand the Terminal 3 lounge to include a second bar, private phone rooms, and private work areas along with other amenities.

 Amex's lineup has several cards that offer complimentary access to Centurion Lounges:

-Delta SkyMiles® Reserve American Express Card — Earn 40,000 bonus miles and 10,000 Medallion Qualification Miles (MQMs) after you spend $3,000 in purchases on your new Card in your first 3 months.
+Delta SkyMiles® Reserve American Express Card — Earn 50,000 bonus miles and 10,000 Medallion® Qualification Miles (MQMs) after you spend $3,000 in purchases on your new Card in your first 3 months.
 It includes complimentary access to the Centurion Lounge on the same day you fly Delta.
 Additional guests cost $50.

-Delta SkyMiles® Reserve Business American Express Card — Earn 45,000 bonus miles and 10,000 Medallion® Qualification Miles (MQMs) after you spend $4,000 in purchases on your new Card in the first 3 months.
+Delta SkyMiles® Reserve Business American Express Card — Earn 60,000 bonus miles, 10,000 Medallion® Qualification Miles (MQMs), and a $100 statement credit after spending $4,000 in purchases on your new Card in your first 3 months.
 Complimentary access to the Centurion Lounge on the same day you fly Delta.
 Additional guests cost $50.

 Centurion® Card from American Express — You've probably only heard about this mysterious card in popular music hits, “My Black Card, they don't decline that!” -Chris Brown.
 But American Express's most prestigious product does actually exist and it also includes Centurion Lounge access.
 The card is not available publicly and is offered through invitation only.